acsakvarimark/devops-upam-test/README.md

 ## Improvement Points

 - **Gitlab automation**: Automate and timestamp running of pipeline into Gitlab repository.
-Due to me using the free version, no SSH token can be generated, hence the connection between jenkins, the VMs and Gitlab could not be made in the long run.
+Due to me using the free version, no SSH token can be generated, hence the connection between jenkins, the VMs and Gitlab could not be made in the long run
-- **Simplify Linux VM configuration**: Making the provisioning and configuring of the Linux OS based VMs would be a top priority, as creating and maintaining these environmnet is top priority.
+- **Simplify Linux VM configuration**: Making the provisioning and configuring of the Linux OS based VMs would be a top priority, as creating and maintaining these environmnet is top priority
 - **Configuration with ansible**: Provisioning and configuration step automation using ansible for more steps
+- **Add error-handling and retry hooks**: Add proper error-handling and rerty hooks to each element inside the pipeline

 <div style="text-align: center">⁂</div>